 Step 2: Monitor and Evaluate Current Workflows for Inefficiencies

-Now that you’ve identified which workflows your institution uses, the next step is to gather some information about how you can upgrade (read: automate) these processes to improve efficiency and save time.
+Now that you’ve identified which workflows your institution uses, the next step is to gather some information about how you can upgrade (read: automate) these processes to improve workflow efficiency and save time.

 Some things to consider include: